auth0/docs/articles/sso/v2/single-page-apps-sso.md

 1. Read the `expires_in` hash parameter included in Auth0's successful authentication response.
 This parameter indicates how long the token is valid (in seconds).
 2. Ignore expiration dates; in the event that your API rejects a request from the client (for example, it returns an HTTP 401 response), renew the access token.

 If the access token expires, you can use silent authentication to retrieve a new token without user interaction if the user's SSO session is still valid.
-With single page applications, you can use the `renewAuth` method of the [auth0.js library](/libraries/auth0js) to do so without disrupting the UX experience at all.
+With single page applications, you can use the `renewAuth` method of the [auth0.js library](/libraries/auth0js) to do so without disrupting the UX experience.

 ## Single Logout